andermoran/AngularAdvice/README.md

 - CSS styles for a given component only effect the host component, not the children it creates
 - Let's say the `App` component contains a `Person` component in `app.component.html`.
 If `app.component.css` changes the style of `p` tags and the `Person` component contains `p` tags, the `p` tags in `Person` will not be affected.
 Only `p` tags directly in `app.component.html` will be altered.
 - [Example](https://stackblitz.com/edit/angular-g3bfc4)
-- Different vierw encapsulation behaviors
+- Different view encapsulation behaviors
 	1. Emulated
-		- This is the default behavior.
+		- This is the default view behavior.
 Only styles directly associated with components will affect said component.
 	2. None
 		- This removes view encapsulation from the component
 	3. Native